simgunz/ktouch-lesson-generator/README.md

-Ktouch lesson generator is a script that allows to generate automatically custom lessons for the typing tutor KTouch.
+Ktouch lesson generator is a script that allows to automatically generate custom lessons for the typing tutor KTouch.

 ```
 Usage:
-  ktouch_lesson_generator [options] <letterslist> [<dictionary>]
+  ktouch_lesson_generator [options] <charslist> [<dictionary>]

-  Generate a set of ktouch lessons, one for each line in <letterslist> file.
+  Generate a set of ktouch lessons, one for each line in <charslist> file.
-  If dictionary is not specified generates random combinations of letters instead of meaningful words.
+  If <dictionary> is not specified, it generates random combinations of letters instead of meaningful words.

 Options:
-  -n --lesson-number=<n>                   Line number of the lesson to be generated.
-If not specified all lessons are
+  -n --lesson-number=<n>                   Line number of <charslist> corresponding ro the lesson to be generated.
-                                           generated.
+                                           If not specified all lessons are generated.
   -o --output=<outputfile>                 Output file [default: ktouch-lessons.txt].
 If the lesson number is specified
-                                           the file name will be the [selected letters].txt (e.g fj.txt)
+                                           the file name will be the [selected characters].txt (e.g fj.txt)
   -w --word-wrap=<n>                       Wrap lesson text at this length. [default: 60]
-     --letters-per-lesson=<n>              Number of letters in a lesson. [default: 2000]
+     --characters-per-lesson=<n>           Number of characters in a lesson. [default: 2000]
      --min-word-length=<n>                 Minimum length a word must have to be included in the lesson. [default: 4]
      --max-word-length=<n>                 Maximum length a word must have to be included in the lesson. [default: 100]
      --symbols-density=<f>                 Amount of symbols that should be put in the lesson. [default: 1]